 Configuring NAT for a VoIP PBX

-2. Manual Outbound NAT with a rule at the top set to perform static port NAT on traffic from the PBX (Or 1:1 NAT)
+2. 1:1 NAT or Manual Outbound NAT with a rule at the top set to perform static port NAT on outgoing traffic from the PBX

-3. On the PBX, ensure it is set properly for NAT with the correct external IP and local subnets defined.
+3. Ensure the PBX itself is set properly for NAT with the correct external IP address and local subnets defined.

 Aliases to make it easy